Activities in Frisco

 Surrounded by public lands on three sides and a pristine alpine reservoir on the other, Frisco is the ideal basecamp for year-round Colorado Rocky Mountain adventure.

-For a small town (1.9 square miles), there is massive amounts of outdoor fun to be had in and around Frisco.
+For a small town (1.9 square miles), there are massive amounts of outdoor fun to be had in and around Frisco.
 Whether you’re visiting Frisco for just an afternoon or a weeklong vacation, there is always something fun to do here!

 Frisco Adventure Park